 As a well-known and an excellent medical doctor who concentrated his practice among the rural population in Imo State, Nigeria, he was recognised and honoured with six Chieftaincy Titles from the Autonomous Communities around where he had his practice.
 Dr. Uzosike takes joy in giving back to his people annually by offering free medical services during his annual holidays in Nigeria.
 He is the Chairman of Uzosike Charities and Scholarships.
 A Knight of the Order of St. Mulumba (KSM), Dr.

 CONFLICT OF INTEREST DECLARATION

 In pursuing the cause of the Outcast System Elimination Project, the book Love and Stigma: The Outcast System will be the major instrument of propagation of the ideas being pushed.
 The book was deliberately written to achieve the elimination of the Outcast System as its primary objective.
 I, Sir.
 Adolphus Obasi Mbamara Ekejiuba, KSJI, as the Chairman of the Foundation, declare that, as the author of the book, I stand to benefit from royalties and/or other forms of reward for my intellectual work which will arise from the sale and/or use of the book.
-In any case, a significant part of the proceeds from the book will be used to push the cause of the Outcast System Elimination Project which I am leading as well as to run the Friends-In-Need Foundation, which I initiated, on a continuous basis.
+In any case, a significant part of the proceeds from the book will be used to push the cause of the Outcast System Elimination Project which I am leading as well as to run the Friends-In-Need Foundation International, which I initiated, on a continuous basis.

 - Sir Adolphus O.M.
 Ekejiuba, KSJI.